PII Jailbreaking in LLMs via Activation Steering Reveals Personal Information Leakage: Limitations

 \section{Limitations}

 Our work has several limitations.
-First, we rely on automatic privacy evaluation via prompting, but the use of LLM-as-a-Judge~\cite{gu2024survey} introduces inherent biases and can lead to labeling errors.
-Second, the factual accuracy of steered responses is assessed using GPT-4~\citep{openai2023gpt}, which may also produce evaluation errors.
-In future work, we aim to address these issues by developing more robust privacy evaluators and leveraging agents with web access to verify factual claims.
-Finally, our analysis is limited to a single private attribute; extending this framework to other sensitive and verifiable attributes remains an important direction for future research.
+Firstly, the factual accuracy of steered responses is initially assessed using GPT-4~\citep{openai2023gpt}, which may itself introduce evaluation errors.
+In future work, we aim to mitigate this by developing more robust fact-checking agents with web access to independently verify factual claims.
+Secondly, our analysis is restricted to a single private attribute.
+Extending this framework to other sensitive and verifiable attributes such as health conditions or financial status remains an important direction for future research.
+Finally, we observed disagreements among human annotators when labelling responses as \textit{disclosed}.
+These inconsistencies often arise from subjective interpretation, particularly when the LLM returns an indirect disclosures or subtle hints.
+Addressing this challenge will require more nuanced labelling criteria and improved guidance in the evaluation prompt.